 If you like the concept of ByWord but have a mixed bag of devices, then iA Writer is for you.

 It offers a similarly simple, distraction-free writing platform, with the advantage that it bridges the divide between the Apple and Android worlds.
 So if you run a Samsung phone and a Macbook, for instance, iA Writer switches your writing from one to the other without a glitch.

 Even if you don’t, the app has a couple of cool features worth checking out.
 Focus Mode, for example, dims the whole text out except for the single sentence you are working on, helping you resist the temptation to correct other parts of the document.
 It also lets you import images, giving you an idea of what the piece will look like when finished.

 Free on Android, iOS $3.99, Mac $9.99.

 If you’ve ever edited the same text so many times your sentences stop making sense, do yourself a favor and download Ginger.
 This grammar and spellcheck tool will proofread your writing, even when your brain simply can’t deal with reading another word.

 The iOS app, which can switch between US and UK English, works silently in the background while you write.
-It offers to fix potential misspellings, and gives contextual suggestions for synonyms, and alternative phrasing.
-It does all that without interfering with your flow — the app analyzes entire sentences rather than a word at a time, and won’t change anything without your consent.
+It offers to fix potential misspellings, and gives contextual suggestions for synonyms and alternative phrasing.
+It does all that without interfering with your flow, since the app analyzes entire sentences rather than a word at a time, and won’t change anything without your consent.

 Bonus: if English is your professional language rather than your mother tongue (raises hand), Ginger is invaluable.
 Use it often!